rubenvangenugten/autobiographical_interview_scoring/README.md

 <br />
 <br />

-Expected setup:
+Expected data:
+ - Your data should be stored as a .csv file (.xlsx files not currently accepted, so please convert to .csv)
- - the .csv file that contains your narratives is located on your google drive. (.xlsx files not currently accepted, so please convert to .csv)
+ - The .csv file that contains your narratives is located on your google drive.
- - .csv file includes three columns called 'participantID', 'prompt', and 'text'.
+ - Your .csv file includes three columns called 'participantID', 'prompt', and 'text'.
+These columns contain your participant IDs, the names or numbers of the prompts the participant saw, and the responses.
  - Data are in [long/narrow format](https://en.wikipedia.org/wiki/Wide_and_narrow_data).
 This means that row 1 contains data from participant 1, prompt 1, and the corresponding response.
 Row 2 contains data from participant 1, prompt 2, and the corresponding response.
-And so on.
+Etc.
- - narratives, which are stored in the 'text' column, were written by participants or have been transcribed with lots of punctuation.
+ - Your narratives, which are stored in the 'text' column, were written by participants or have been transcribed with lots of punctuation.
- - there are no unmatched qoutes (") in the narratives.
+ - Your narraties do not have any unmatched qoutes.
 Our sentence splitting algorithm may have problems with unmatched qoutes.
+An example of matched qoutes is: he thought 'wow, this is so nice'.
+Responses should not be: he thought 'wow, this is so nice.

 <br />
 <br />

 Future changes
 - [ ] Add test to check if the input data is in the correct format
+- [ ] Allow .xlsx files
 - [ ] Add test to check if data is properly punctuated

 <br />